Waimea-RDNicholls/300DTD-coding-project/testing.md

 Try to move to a valid location e.g an unlocked space to the north, south, east and west.

 Edge-case valid moves:
-Try to move to and from an edge-case location, e.g the first location in the list (home)
+Try to move to and from an edge-case location, e.g the first location in the list (home), or the last location in the list (crater)

 Invalid moves:
 Try to move to a 'null' location.